Cadrew/ocs-video-comparison/README.md

 You'll need Python 3.5 or higher to make this work.
 You can download the latest Python version [here](https://www.python.org/downloads/windows/).

+You'll also need to download ffmpeg [here](https://www.ffmpeg.org/download.html).

-On Linux, you'll need to install ffmpeg:
+On Linux, you can install ffmpeg by running:
 ```CLI
 sudo apt-get install ffmpeg
 ```